-Experience the impact of inflation on your wallet?
-Citizens of the Hawkeye state will be glad to hear that there are many ways homeowners in Iowa are helped by the Inflation Reduction Act.
+Have you experienced the impact of inflation on your wallet?
+Citizens of the Hawkeye State will be glad to hear that there are many ways homeowners can benefit from the Iowa Inflation Reduction Act, including a bunch of renewable energy tax credits and rebate programs homeowners can receive simply for making their home more energy efficient.

-The bill itself was over 700 pages, but don’t worry.
-We have the main points to be aware of below.
+The bill itself was over 700 pages, but don’t worry: We have the main points to be aware of below.
 Continue reading to find out what this Inflation Reduction Act means for Iowa.

 Iowans Can Use This Inflation Reduction Tax Credit Now

 Across Iowa, there’s already a push towards a cleaner and more renewable energy source for the state in general.
-To help encourage states like Iowa to continue their great work towards a zero carbon future, there’s one big change.
-The Solar Investment Tax Credit was 26% and then by the end of 2022 it was supposed to decrease to 22%.
+To help encourage states like Iowa to continue their great work towards a zero-carbon future, there’s one big change.
+The Solar Investment Tax Credit was 26% and then by the end of 2022, it was supposed to decrease to 22%.
+But with the Inflation Reduction Act of 2023, you can now save 30% for residential, commercial, and agricultural solar projects.
+The increased credit makes a big difference for homeowners who want to go solar by getting a 30% return on their taxes next year.

 Why Go Solar in Iowa Now?

-Homeowners in Iowa will need to make a certain amount to be able to save with the solar investment tax credit.
+With these new incentives, solar is even more attractive for the state of Iowa.
+However, it’s important to know that the 30% funding opportunities depend on your tax liability.
+Homeowners in Iowa will need to make a certain amount to be able to save on energy costs with the solar investment tax credit.
 But if you can’t claim it all at once, that might not be a problem.
 You can carry the solar investment tax credit forward each year until you’ve claimed your full amount.

 Iowa Saves with Energy Efficiency Credits